-- On working days (working hours and non-working hours) the Community site measured slightly higher PM10 and BC concentrations versus non-working days (working hours and non-working hours) when the wind was from the landfill.
-A similar work day/non-work day pattern exists for PM10 concentrations at Burbank and Los Angeles regional sites, which may indicate that the increase is attributable to increased emissions in general on working days relative to non-working days.
-However, PM10 concentrations measured at the Community site were significantly lower than PM10 concentrations measured at regional monitoring sites and the Landfill site, indicating no landfill contribution to PM10 concentrations at the Community site under these wind conditions. - When the wind was from the SoCAB, the PM10 values at the Community site were equal to or higher than the values at the landfill site in all but the highest activity level category, indicating a regional contribution of PM10 from the SoCAB to the Community site.
+- To estimate the landfill contributions to PM10 and BC concentrations at the Landfill and Community sites, we compared the difference between PM10 and BC concentrations at the Landfill and Community sites under two wind sectors ("from landfill" and "from SoCAB") and two working categories (non-working day/hour and working day/hour). - The greatest difference in PM10 and BC concentrations between the Landfill and Community sites was observed during periods of highest activity levels (i.e., working hours on working days). - The Community site measured slightly higher PM10 and BC concentrations on working days (both working hours and non-working hours) compared to non-working days (both working hours and non-working hours) when the wind was from the landfill.
+A similar work day/non-work day pattern exists for PM10 concentrations at Burbank and Los Angeles regional sites, which may indicate that the increase is attributable to increased emissions in general on working days relative to nonworking days.
+However, PM10 concentrations measured at the Community site were significantly lower than PM10 concentrations measured at regional monitoring sites and the Landfill site. - When the wind was from the SoCAB, the PM10 values at the Community site were slightly higher than at the Landfill site during non-working hours and lower during working hours and days, indicating a regional contribution of PM10 to the Community site from the SoCAB.
 On days in the highest activity level category, the regional contribution of PM10 combined with local landfill contributions to increase PM10 concentrations at the Landfill site.
-In Year 10, PM10 levels at the Community site were lower than those at the Landfill site when wind was from SoCAB for all working categories, indicating increased landfill activity combining with regional contribution to PM10. - BC concentrations at the Community site were higher than those at the Landfill site when the wind was from the SoCAB in all working hour categories, but slightly lower during non-working hour categories.
-This suggests increased regional BC concentrations contributing to BC levels at the Community site.
+In Year 12, PM10 levels were lower at the Community site than at the Landfill site when wind was from SoCAB for both working and non-working hours and days. - When the wind was from the SoCAB, BC concentrations were higher at the Community site than at the Landfill site during the working hour categories, but slightly lower during the non-working hour categories.
+This suggests that increased regional BC concentrations contributed to BC levels at the Community site.